typesense/typesense-website/docs-site/content/guide/typesense-cloud/mcp-server.md

 - `get_clusters`: lists clusters and reads configuration, status, metrics, configuration-change and cloning history, server parameters and invoices, plus the regions, memory and vCPU options a cluster can be created with.
 - `manage_cluster`: creates, renames, resizes, tunes, clones and terminates clusters, and issues cluster API keys.
 - `documents`: indexes, updates, fetches, deletes, imports and exports documents.
-- `read_cluster_data` and `change_cluster_data`: everything else in the [Typesense Server API](/api/) by path: collections, aliases, synonyms, curation, presets, stopwords, analytics, and conversation and natural language search models.
+- `read_cluster_data` and `change_cluster_data`: everything else in the [Typesense Server API](/api/) by path: collections, aliases, synonyms, curation, presets, stopwords, stemming dictionaries, analytics, and conversation and natural language search models.

 Typesense Cloud performs data operations against your cluster with a key it keeps server-side.
 The agent does not receive your cluster's admin key.